-Our Case in Point series is a monthly blog written by David Shlagbaum, Senior Counsel/Facilitator and the Head of Pallett Valo’s Family Business Law Group.
+Our Case in Point series is a blog written by David Shlagbaum, Senior Counsel/Facilitator and the Head of Pallett Valo’s Family Business Law Group.
 His series presents case studies focused on real life challenges faced by Family Businesses and Private Enterprises.
 While David regularly deals with these types of issues in his practice, all names, businesses, events and incidents are used in a fictitious manner.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental.

 Shop Partner Inc. (“Shopco”) has an online retail loyalty rewards business.
 It competes for market share with a number of companies centred in Ontario and on the West Coast and has, over the past 35 years, evolved into a significant player, securing an impressive roster of retail clients.
 Over the last few years, Shopco has lost a number of clients to stiffer competition who do substantially more advertising and are prepared to operate on lower margins.